 Gary is a talented and dedicated barrister.
-He is skilled in defending cases where his approach is characterised by its careful planning and measured execution.
+His approach to cases is distinguished by its careful preparation and measured execution.

 Gary is ranked in Chambers and Partners as a leader in the field of POCA and Asset Forfeiture work (all circuits) and is also ranked as a band 5 leader in the field of criminal law (London Bar).

 Chambers and Partners 2018 says Gary: "handles serious confiscation cases and is an expert on cash forfeiture.
 He is praised for his fluency in Spanish, which comes in useful when he is handling multi-jurisdictional cases involving Spanish-speaking countries."

 "He's very detail-oriented and his level of commitment is great."

 Chambers and Partners 2018.